MdSazzadIslam/Hahn.ApplicatonProcess.Application/README.md

 Backend
 How to use:
+Please download the project and open API project with visual studio.
+If any issue happen please follow the bellow steps and client project open with vs code and install npm.

 [N.B : Please open visual studio 19 as an administrator and select clone repository and paste the github repo link and select the pathe where do u wanna save the project and then you will be able to run the project]